6 Practical Tips to Make Cacti Bloom

 Recommendations for making a cactus bloom

-The easy way is, instead of growing and waiting for flowering, to buy a flowering cactus.
-Instead, to experience the process, the first thing to do is to find out what variety of Cactaceae you have at home.
+Instead of growing and waiting for flowering, the easiest way to enjoy a flowering plant is simply to buy a flowering cactus.
+Overall, to experience the process, the first thing to do is to find out what variety of Cactaceae you have at home.

-For example, Cereus open their petals at dawn, Selenicereus open about 2 hours before midnight, and Epiphyllum open after midnight.
-But the flowers are short-lived and then fall off, details Monaco Nature Encyclopedia.
+For example, Cereus open their petals at dawn, Selenicereus open about 2 hours before midnight, and Epiphyllum opens after midnight.
+However, the flowers are short-lived and then fall off, details the Monaco Nature Encyclopedia.

-To make cacti bloom, it is advisable to put the following tips into practice.
+To make cacti bloom, it’s advisable to put the following tips into practice.

 To promote the flowering of cacti, take advantage of clay pots.
 This material is porous and helps to aerate the substrate and accelerate drying between waterings.